Tradecoin-Token/I-Hash/README.md

 I-Hash is a unique POW mining (SHA-256) based token created under Tradecoin Asset:EekwfLSAkbREneBHrXdZSRAEPvmijq71Nf2GDNqBStz4.
 The Ω (Omega) denotes resistance (proof of Burning Electricity) against work done by a machine to make token value worthful.
 Each I-Hash block can be claimed only via proof of hash (SHA-256) submitted by a miner with certain conditions in a specified time period.
 Each I-Hash block is a proof of an average ~4.29GH mining (Because of minimum difficulty set to 16^8 = 4294967296 hashes).
 I-Hash blocks can be mined on CPU, even offline but to submit block miner need an Internet connectivity.
 There will a fix supply of 1 million I-Hash Tokens.
 Which will be distributed in four different rounds, each round of 250k I-Hashes).
 For more information read our whitepaper available on waves forum.

 ## Steps to Run and claim I-Hash tokens through I-Hash Miner:
-1. Click on "clone or download in top right corner marked as green" then click Download I-Hash.zip.
+1. Click on "clone or download" in top right corner marked as green then click Download I-Hash.zip.
 2. Unzip I-Hash folder.
 3. Click on Mining.bat (It will open Readme.html and I-Hash.html)
 4. I-Hash java based Miner will start running the miner in background.